Cryothermus/LocalWeather/README.md

 This is a project I started working on around mid-July in the summer of 2020- a desktop application, written in C#, that can fetch the current weather data for either your location or a city/postal code of your choice.
 I wrote it to practice a few major skills, including general C# programming, web API use, and UI design using WPF.

-It's still a major WIP, and since classes have started back up, work on it is likely to slow down significantly.
-Nonetheless, I made a few security-oriented changes and published my existing work to Github, so others can at least see what I've been working on.
+Since I ended up later doing pretty much everything attempted here as part of my regular academic work, this project has more or less been abandoned.
+However, I've decided to at least make a few security-oriented changes and push my work to Github, so others can at least see what I've been working on at this point in time.

 ### Current features: